The Bonnie Lass o' Fyvie: Simon and Garfunkel

 Simon and Garfunkel also recorded a heavily harmonized arrangement of the song titled "Peggy-O" as part of their Wednesday Morning, 3 A.M. album of 1964 and Columbia Records studio recordings of the 1960s (which was released on the box set The Columbia Studio Recordings (1964-1970) in 2001).
 Simon and Garfunkel sing the variant of the song where the captain threatens to burn the city down if his advances are refused.

-Grateful Dead
+The Grateful Dead

 The Grateful Dead have variously arranged and sung this song on 265 known occasions between 1973 and 1995, using Fen-nar-io and Fi-dio as the name of the place depending on metre constraints.
 The place Fennario is also mentioned in their song "Dire Wolf", on the album Workingman's Dead.
 The song was titled "Peggy-O", and was sung by Jerry Garcia using the following lyrics:

-The song appears as "Fennario" on Jerry Garcia's album Run for the Roses.
+The song appears as "Fennario" on the reissue of Jerry Garcia's album Run for the Roses.
 Following the Grateful Dead's disbandment in 1995 after Garcia's death, "Peggy-O" continued to be performed by offshoot bands including Bob Weir & RatDog, Phil Lesh & Friends, The Other Ones, The Dead, BK3, Furthur, Billy & The Kids, Dead & Company, and Bob Weir & Wolf Bros.